LZeroAnalytics/thornode/docs/concepts/memos.md

 | Invalid Transaction Type | If the user is performing a multi-send vs a send for a particular transaction, they are refunded.            |
 | Exceeding Price Limit    | If the final value achieved in a trade differs to expected, they are refunded.                               |

 Refunds cost fees to prevent DoS (denial-of-service) attacks.
 The user will pay the correct outbound fee for that chain.
+Refund memo is sent within a outbound transaction.

 ## **Other Internal Memos**

 - `consolidate` &mdash; consolidate UTXO transactions
 - `limito` or `lo` &mdash; limit order functions (to be implemented)
 - `name` or `n` or `~` &mdash; THORName operations; see [THORName Guide](../affiliate-guide/thorname-guide.md)
-- `out` &mdash; outbound transaction
+- `out` &mdash; for outbound transaction, set within a outbound transaction
-- `ragnarok` &mdash; used to delist pools
+- `ragnarok` &mdash; used to delist pools, set within a outbound transaction
 - `switch` &mdash; [killswitch](https://medium.com/thorchain/upgrading-to-native-rune-a9d48e0bf40f) operations (deprecated)
 - `yggdrasil+` and `yggdrasil-` &mdash; Yggdrasil vault operations (deprecated; see [ADR002](../architecture/adr-002-removeyggvaults.md))